Reconciling Open Interest with Traded Volume in Perpetual Swaps

 \section{Abstract}

 Perpetual swaps are derivative contracts that allow traders to speculate on, or hedge, the price movements of cryptocurrencies.
-Unlike futures contracts perpetual swaps have no settlement or expiration, in the traditional sense.
+Unlike futures contracts, perpetual swaps have no settlement or expiration in the traditional sense.
 The \textit{funding rate} acts as the mechanism that tethers the perpetual swap to its underlying with the help of arbitrageurs.
 Open interest, in the context of perpetual swaps and derivative contracts in general, refers to the total number of outstanding contracts at a given point in time.
 It is a critical metric in derivatives markets as it can provide insight into market activity, sentiment and overall liquidity.
 It also provides a way to estimate a lower bound on the collateral required for every cryptocurrency market on an exchange.
-This number, cumulated across all markets on the exchange in combination with proof of reserves can be used to gauge whether the exchange in question operates with unsustainable levels of leverage; which could have solvency implications.

-We find that open interest in bitcoin perpetual swaps is systematically misquoted by some of the largest derivatives exchanges.
-However, the degree varies; with some exchanges reporting open interest that is wholly implausible to others that seem to be delaying messages of forced trades, i.e. liquidations.
+This number, cumulated across all markets on the exchange in combination with proof of reserves, can be used to gauge whether the exchange in question operates with unsustainable levels of leverage, which could have solvency implications.
+We find that open interest in Bitcoin perpetual swaps is systematically misquoted by some of the largest derivatives exchanges; however, the degree varies, with some exchanges reporting open interest that is wholly implausible to others that seem to be delaying messages of forced trades, \textit{i.e.}, liquidations.
 We identify these incongruities by analyzing tick-by-tick data for two time periods in $2023$ by connecting directly to seven of the most liquid cryptocurrency derivatives exchanges.

 \keywords{Bitcoin \and Derivatives \and Open Interest \and Trading \and Perpetual Swaps \and Exchanges}